szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Index to use``: Only if sub-mode is llama_index (Chat with files), choose the index to use in both Agent and Expert modes.

+* ``Use native API function calls``: Use API function calls to run commands from plugins instead of using command prompts - Autonomous mode only, default: False

 **Experts**

 * ``Sub-mode for experts``: Sub-mode to use in Experts mode (chat, llama_index, etc.).
 Default: chat.

 * ``Use planner agent for expert reasoning``: If enabled, the Planner agent will be used for expert calls and expert reasoning.
 Default: False

+* ``Use native API function calls``: Use API function calls to run commands from plugins instead of using command prompts - Experts only, default: False

 **Accessibility**